ppy/osu-wiki/wiki/Gameplay/Score/Total_score/en.md

 The **total score** is the total sum of all scores on all beatmaps, including failed attempts.

-If a player plays a ranked beatmap for the first time and sets a score, both [ranked score](/wiki/Gameplay/Score/Ranked_score) and total score increase by that score.
-Plays afterward always increase total score, while ranked score will only increase when outdoing the personal best.
+If a player sets a record on a ranked beatmap for the first time, both their [ranked score](/wiki/Gameplay/Score/Ranked_score) and total score increase by that amount.
+Afterwards, total score grows with every new result submission, while ranked score only increases if the player has improved their record.

 ## Level